 "See normal people, I'm not one of them" | G-Easy & Big Sean

 "I need to finish" - Christian Wolff: The Accountant

-Just trying to live long enough to play a new, released MMORPG, back in EVE until then
+Just trying to live long enough to play a new, released MMORPG, playing POE at the moment.

 Don't just play games, inhabit virtual worlds™